ScaerieTale/no-copyright-hiragana-katakana/README.md

-# No Copyright Hiragana for Everyone!
+# No Copyright Hiragana and Katakana for Everyone!

-## Copyright free images of the Japanese Hiragana alphabet
+## Copyright free images of the Japanese Hiragana and Katakana alphabets

 FAQ: